What’s the purpose of a primary election?

 A partisan primary system in which a voter, regardless of his or her party affiliation, can choose to participate in the party primary of their choice.

-In a top-two primary, all candidates and voters participate on the same ballot and the top-two vote getters, regardless of party affiliation, advance to the general election.
+In a nonpartisan primary (also known as a voter-nominated primary), all candidates and voters participate on the same ballot and the top vote getters, regardless of party affiliation, advance to the general election.